petkivim/xrde2e/README.md

 ### Using Mutual SSL Authentication

-Especially in a production environment it's a good idea to use mutual SSL authentication between the client and the client security server.
-This requires generating self-signed certificate for the client and importing it to the security server.
-Likewise, the security server's certificate must be imported to the client's trust store.
+Especially in a production environment it's a good idea to use mutual SSL authentication between the client and the client Security Server.
+This requires generating self-signed certificate for the client and importing it to the Security Server.
+Likewise, the Security Server's certificate must be imported to the client's trust store.
 In addition, the location of the keystore and truststore files must be defined in the ```docker-compose.yml``` file.

 ```
   xrde2e-client: